buddhafinger/zyn-rp4-35lcd/README.md

-* Method 2: (Note: Specific to Mac OS, DO NOT use this unless you are 100% comfortable and confident with the commands used otherwise you could wipe you entire operating system or another drive)
+* Method 2: (Note: Specific to Mac OS, DO NOT use this unless you are 100% comfortable and confident with the commands used otherwise you could wipe your entire operating system or another drive)
 Use native command line tools to wipe the SD card and copy the image.
 See example below for Mac O/S.